amankr-novo/local/git/README.md

 ## Security

 ⚠️ **Important**: Never commit your GitHub token to version control.
-Always use environment variables or pass it as a command-line argument.
+Always pass it as a command-line argument.

 ## License